The Best Style for Older Men: 2017 Edition

 A Good-Looking, Affordable Suit

-This approach is dependable, stylish, and can be altered to fit different seasons and occasions.
-Best of all, it isn't particularly expensive.
-I like this ; it's sleek, sharp, and very affordable.
+Our best bet for a suit one that's dependable, stylish, and can be adapted to fit different seasons and occasions.
+And ideally, it shouldn't be particularly expensive.
+I like this It's sleek, sharp, and very affordable.
 It also comes in a good range of sizes so us bigger men can still own a suit that's cut slim and looks sharp.
 Did I mention that it's very affordable?
 One of our best traits as older gentlemen is that we know the value of a dollar.
-Azar suit
+Azar suit.

 Reservoir Dogs, Looking Deadly